 After a couple layovers in San Francisco, I’ve developed the ultimate layover setup for when I bring my friends and family along for my work trips.
 So far, I haven’t disappointed anyone (or at least they haven’t told me!)

 On my own, I’ve come up with a couple equally awesome alternatives.
-San Francisco is the city I could have a layover in any day, even during COVID-19.
+San Francisco is the city I could have a layover in any day, even on its worst day.

 In This Article:

 2) Check Out the Redwood Forests by Bike

 3) San Francisco: The Most Walkable City in the US

 5) Downtown in a hurry: The San Fran Express Hike

 Have a shorter layover?
 Make sure to read SFO International Airport: The Ultimate 3-6 Hour Layover Guide